WL-Biol185-ShinyProjects/march-madness-predictor/README.md

 Notes from 10/28: Completed first page on UI and Server.R.
 Started Page 2 work on R markdown document (joined tables), just completing manipulation.

 Notes from 10/30: Completed second page (Final Four conference predictor and # of teams from a given conference within final four predictor) R markdown document.
 Beginning to implement changes on UI and server now.

+Completed implementing the page 2 into the server and UI